Unge-Vil/Unge-Vil-Website/plugins/uv-people/readme.md

 ## Requirements
 - WordPress 6.0+
-- Polylang for multilingual quotes (optional but recommended).

 ## Translation
 All strings use the `uv-people` text domain.
-Place translation files in `languages/` or manage translations through Polylang or another translation plugin.
+Production uses **GTranslate** for automatic language switching; person names, role titles, and quotes are marked `notranslate` so people data stays accurate.
+You can still add `.po/.mo` files in `languages/` if manual translations are needed later.

 ## Changelog
 ### 0.8.1